Axway/platform-management-docs/content/en/docs/release_notes/14_0_0_release_notes.md

 date: 2024-10-01
 ---

-New features, improvements, and bug fixes for release 14.0.0 - 14.2.2.
+New features, improvements, and fixed issues for releases 14.0.0 - 14.2.2.

 ---